-AP U.S. Government and Politics: 1 credit - This course is equivalent to a one-semester college level social studies course.
-Analyze the United States government and explore economic theory and practice.
-Examine the underpinnings of the U.S. Constitution, and begin to interpret and apply the Constitution to governmental policy.
-Develop an understanding of the principles and processes of formal institutions and informal institutions.
-Develop an understanding of economic indicators and the role of government in economic decision-making.
-Examine civil liberties and public policy from both a legal/theoretical and a practical perspective.
-The course emphasizes the importance of civic life and the rights and responsibilities of citizenship.
+AP U.S. Government and Politics: 1 credit - This course requires students to analyze United States government and explore economic theory and practice.
+After examining the underpinnings of the U.S. Constitution, students will begin to interpret and apply the Constitution to governmental policy.
+Students will develop an understanding of the principles and processes of formal institutions and informal institutions.
+The course will introduce students to the economic perspective, and students will develop an understanding of economic indicators and the role of government in economic decision-making.
+The course will emphasize the importance of civic life and the rights and responsibilities of citizenship.
+Finally, students will examine civil liberties and public policy from both a legal/theoretical and a practical perspective.

-\Civics - Your Rights and Responsibilities: 1 credit - This course is designed to help students become active, productive citizens of the U.S. Throughout the course, students learn what government is, how the American government functions, and what they can do to become an ideal citizen of the U.S. Topics covered include a study of citizenship and the American government.
+\Foundations of Civics: 1 credit - This class is designed to help students become active, productive citizens of the U.S. Throughout the class, students will learn what government is, how the American government functions, and what they can do to become an ideal citizen of the U.S. Topics covered include a study of citizenship and the American government.
 Available Sections: Honors, CP, Career

-Modern World History - Plagues, Pirates, and Revolution: 1 credit - Study a time period that begins in the early 1500s and continues to the present day including the events, people, conflicts, and ideas that have shaped our modern world.
-Develop an understanding of modern world history by studying topics such as the Renaissance, exploration, colonization, revolutions, WWI, WWII, and the Cold War.
+Modern World History: 1 credit - This course covers a time period that begins in the 1450s and continues to the end of World War II.
+By the end of the course, students will have focused on the events, people, conflicts, and ideas that have shaped our modern world.
+Students will develop an understanding of modern world history by studying topics such as the Renaissance, the Enlightenment, exploration, colonization, slavery, monarchies, revolutions, WWI, and WWII.
 Available Sections: Honors, CP, Career

-U.S. History - The Rise of a Superpower: 1 credit - Investigate the events that occurred in the United States as well as those that impacted the United States during the 1800s through the 1970s.
-Throughout the course, students explore major events that shaped the future decades and generations of the United States, its allies, and also its enemies.
-The course highlights the accomplishments and challenges of minorities throughout these periods and their contributions to the development of American history.
-Learn how to assess historical materials and to weigh the evidence and interpretations presented.
+U.S. History: 1 credit - This course investigates the events that occurred in the US as well as those that impacted the US during the 1800s through the 1970s.
+Throughout the course, students will explore major events that shaped the future decades and generations of the United States, its allies, and also its enemies.
+The course will also look to highlight the accomplishments and challenges of minorities throughout these periods and their contributions to the development of American history.
+Students will learn how to assess historical materials and to weigh the evidence and interpretations presented.
 Available Sections: Honors, CP, Career